 Get in touch with us if you would like to transfer your pension and we can help you do this.

 If you leave service before you retire, we will keep your pension here with us until you decide to take it, transfer it to another provider or die.

 We will still send you annual updates to let you know how your pension is progressing.

 If you die before or after you retire, we will pay two-thirds of your pension to your husband, wife or civil partner.

 We guarantee your pension for 12 months.
 If you die within this period, we will pay the remaining payments as a lump sum.

-If you die while in active service, we will also pay a tax-free lump sum of:
+If you die while in active service (and before age 75), we will also pay a tax-free lump sum of:

 - 3x the previous years’ National Minimum Stipend, plus,

 - your additional pot with Legal & General, if you have one.